This heart that flutters near my heart

 Though love live but a day?

-We are busy working to bring James Joyce's "This heart that flutters near my heart" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring James Joyce's "This heart that flutters near my heart" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "This heart that flutters near my heart" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.